-SOCI 2319Ω

-Multi-Cultural Studies
+SOCI 2319Ω - Multi-Cultural Studies

 This course focuses on the conflicts, dilemmas, and social problems that arise in multicultural societies.
 Special emphasis is placed on issues such as racism, sexism, and the "politics of identify."
 The course also examines a variety of remedies for the problems noted above.
 These include the expansion of civil rights, affirmative action, and recognition of minority cultures.
+Lecture Hrs. = 3, Lab Hrs. = 0

-Prerequisite: SOCI 1301 with a C or better and ENRD 402 or
+Prerequisite: SOCI 1301 with a C or better and ENRD 402 or equivalent

-SOCI 2336
+SOCI 2336 - Criminology

-Criminology

 In this course, the focus is on the study of crime as a form of deviant behavior.
 Subjects to be considered are as follows: nature and extent of crime, past and present theories, as well as evaluation of prevention, control, and treatment programs.
+Lecture Hrs. = 3, Lab Hrs. = 0